gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 # Child Theming

-We've merged [a PR](https://github.com/gatsbyjs/gatsby/pull/10787) into Gatsby core to support Child Theming.
+We've merged [a PR](https://github.com/gatsbyjs/gatsby/pull/10787) into Gatsby core to support Child theming.
 Child theming is an extension of the core theming algorithm to support a "parent/child" style relationship where child themes can rely on parent themes in the same way sites rely on themes.
 This means you can now use the `__experimentalThemes` gatsby-config key in a theme as well as your